leewtai/leewtai.github.io/courses/stat_computing/README.md

   e.g. `1 + "a"`, will often produce an error to act as an enforcer of writing logical code.
-- Certain data types are capable of different operations and wrangling the data into the most suitable format will increase your efficiency.
+- Certain data types are capable of different operations and wrangling the data into the most suitable type will increase your efficiency.

 #### What are character vectors?
 Character vectors are composed of character strings like `"a"`,